Order online before your European adventure begins

 Vehicles and even motorcycles should use dipped headlights at all times, even if the climate is fine.
 The use of fog lamps is allowed only in foggy weather or in heavy rain.
 It must not be used in built-up areas.
 When one violates the rule, especially a foreign national, he must present his updated international driver’s license in Denmark together with the domestic driver’s license, passport, car rental documents, and proof of insurance.
 Be ready to get charged with fines.

-Mandatory Depth of the Threads in the Tyre should be at least 1.66 mm
+Depth of the Tyre Threads at least 1.66 mm

 Upon booking a rental car, make sure to have a physical check on the vehicle before you grab it.
 Check the tires if it follows the standard depth of threads of at least 1.66 mm.
 Do also confirm if the type of tire is studded or not.
 Be sure it is not, or else you will be in trouble.
 Studded tires can only be used from November to the 15th of April.